SoloVid/Thy/notes.md

 ### Encourage Good Programming Practices

 - Immutable by default
     - Note to self: This includes arrays.
-I'll probably have an alternative like arrayMutable.
-May use `as const` at call site?
+I'll probably have an alternative like `arrayMutable`.
+May use `as const` (in generated TypeScript) at call site?
 - No variable name ghosting
     - Note to self: Compiler error for this.
 - No classes